 The O2 Money Card was similar to a Visa debit card in that it allowed people access to their money (from the South Yorkshire Credit Union) but had additional benefits including:

 Visual identification – SecureKey, a Canadian authentication solutions company, developed a simple visual recognition service, enabled for facial recognition or personal data.
 Those issued with an O2 Money card had their photographs and personal details recorded in a database against an identifier for the token.
 When members presented their O2 Money card to the reader, the member’s photograph and key personal details were presented.
 Of particular interest was the application of this in a local pharmacy where the pharmacist was given an additional level of assurance and verification that the person collecting a prescription was who they claimed to be.

 Money Management – With each transaction the user would be sent a text message to their mobile phone telling them how much had gone out, and what was left in their account.

-2) Challenges of Digital Identity – South Yorkshire Phase 2
+2. Investigating the Challenges of Digital Identity – South Yorkshire Phase 2

 This discovery project has been concluded and the white paper is available to read here.

 The project aimed to identity what challenges there were in achieving Level of Assurance 2 (LoA2) (GPGs 45) with a group of citizens from a specific demographic, using three identity providers.
 The specific demographic who were chosen on the basis they are assumed to have a low-level identity footprint i.e. the “thin file”demographic.

 As an addition to reaching LoA2, the second challenge was to asses the behaviour change a digital identity had on the individual – if he / she would be more likely to access local authority services digitally.
 This was to ascertain intent, and if this additional ease of access to a local authority service relate to cost savings for GOV.